lorenzocelli/codequote.js/README.md

 ## Options

 To further customize the behavior of the library, you can pass an object to the `all` method.
-The object can contain a number of callback functions that will be invoked at different stages of the code fetching process.
+The object allows to specify a number of callback functions that will be invoked at different stages of the code fetching process.
 The available options are:

 - `onReady: () => {...}`
 A callback function that will be executed once all quotes have been fetched.